Władysław the White's Rebellion: The war

 On 8 September 1373, Władysław the White secretly arrived to Gniezno, and between 9 and 10 September, with the support to the opposition of the Angevin rule, he quickly captured Gniewkowo, Włocławek, Inowrocław and Złotoria; reestablishing, formerly ruled by him, Duchy of Gniewkowo.
-Due to the more numerous forces of Louis I's supporters lead by Sędziwój Pałuka, the king's refusal to negotiate and the betrayal among his own people, by 1374, Władysław had retreated to Driesen, in the State of the Teutonic Order.
+Due to the more numerous forces of Louis I's supporters led by Sędziwój Pałuka, the king's refusal to negotiate and the betrayal among his own people, by 1374, Władysław had retreated to Driesen, in the State of the Teutonic Order.

 Władysław, supported by Ulrich von Osten and a few Burgundian military units of Philip the Bold, had invaded Kuyavia again in 1375.
 During the attack, Władysław's forces had gained control over the Gniewkowo as well as the castles in the villages of Złotoria and Raciążek.
 At this point, both sides of the conflict were better prepared than in 1373.
 One of the more important fights in the conflict was the battle of Gniewkowo, during which the royal side had a decisive victory.
 Later, Władysław's forces had retreated to the Złotoria Castle and became fortified, but faced a siege that lasted from 1 June 1376 to early 1377.
 Casimir IV, duke of the Pomerania-Stolp and owner of Złotoria Castle fought in the battle, and in June 1376, he got injured in the head.
 The injury eventually led to his death on 2 January 1377.
-In the spring of 1376, Vladislaus II of Opole had sent his knights to join forces lead by Sędziwój Pałuka against Władysław the White.
+In the spring of 1376, Vladislaus II of Opole had sent his knights to join forces led by Sędziwój Pałuka against Władysław the White.
 At the beginning of 1377, Władysław had capitulated the castle.
 Following that, he had challenged Bartosz Wezenborg to a duel, which he lost and during which he got injured.

 In March 1377, in the agreement signed in Brześć Kujawski, Władysław the White agreed to give up his claims to the throne of Poland and lands of the Duchy of Gniewkowo.
 In return, he was given 10 000 florins and the status of the Abbot Governator of Pannonhalma Archabbey.